Skip to main content

 New Hampshire real estate exam — frequently asked questions

-How many pre-license hours does New Hampshire require?
+How little pre-license education does New Hampshire require?

-How much does the New Hampshire real estate exam cost?
+How much does the New Hampshire exam cost?

-The PSI exam fee in New Hampshire is approximately $105 per attempt.
-The NHREC Salesperson license fee is approximately $110.
-If you fail one section, you typically only retake that section, but each retake costs the full exam fee.
+The PSI exam fee is about $66 per attempt.
+The NHREC charges a separate salesperson license fee at activation, which the Commission updates periodically — confirm the current amount on the NHREC site before you apply.
+If you fail one section you generally retake only that section, but each sitting costs the full exam fee.

-Do I need a sponsoring broker before activating my New Hampshire license?
+Do I need a sponsoring broker before my New Hampshire license is active?

-Can I retake the New Hampshire real estate exam if I fail?
+Can I retake the New Hampshire exam if I fail a section?

 How much does Click2CE New Hampshire exam prep cost?

-Click2CE New Hampshire exam prep is $59 flat, one-time, for 12 months of access — including the AI Tutor, the full New Hampshire question bank, two-section timed mock exams that mirror PSI, Drive Mode audio practice, and the money-back Pass Guarantee.
+Click2CE is $59 flat, one time, for 12 months of access — the AI Tutor, the full New Hampshire question bank, two-section timed mocks that mirror the PSI split, Drive Mode audio practice, and the money-back Pass Guarantee.

 How does the Click2CE Pass Guarantee work for New Hampshire?

-Complete the Click2CE New Hampshire study plan and sit for the PSI exam.
-If you do not pass, send us your score report and we refund your $59 in full.
-No fine print.
-Backed by our published 92% first-attempt pass rate.
+Finish the Click2CE New Hampshire study plan, sit for the PSI exam, and if you do not pass, send us your score report for a full refund of your $59.
+It is backed by our published 92% student-reported first-attempt pass rate*.

 Money-back Pass Guarantee